Babinci/pomodoro-timerflow/README.md

 - 🚧 Wear OS application (in development)
 - ✅ Docker setup successful
 - 📝 Current plans:
-  - Create app for smartwatch wear os
+  - Conduct thorough timer testing to resolve known issues.
+  - Implement a richer description field with enhanced text formatting options.
-  - Websockets server and client usage optimization
+  - Optimize WebSocket server and client communication for improved performance.
+  - Address issues related to pause time discrepancies during long work sessions.
+  - Refine the timer mechanism for better accuracy and reliability.
+  - Ensure session counts are accurately reflected after each completed session.
-  - Add bell notification at end of round
+  - Integrate an optional bell notification at the end of each round.
-  - Google authentication integration
+  - Implement Google authentication for simplified login.

 ## 🛠️ Getting Started